 01 of 08

-To get married in Puerto Rico, both you and your future spouse must visit the Demographic Registry Office conveniently located at the Plaza Las Américas Mall in Hato Rey, San Juan.
+To get married in Puerto Rico, both you and your future spouse must visit the Demographic Registry Office located at the Fernandez Juncos Station in San Juan.
 You need to bring with you a medical certification indicating that you met all the required tests for marriage back in your place of residence.
 The certification is valid for a period of 10 calendar days from the date of issue.
 After that period, the certification will be considered invalid, and you'll have to get a new one.

 For more information, you can reach the Demographic Registry Office 800-866-7827.